O&P Design Software: Why Clinical Control Matters More Than Automation

 Thickness should reflect real biomechanics

 Sockets do not experience uniform load.
 Some regions need strength.
 Others benefit from flexibility.
-Uniform thickness ignores this reality.
+Uniform thickness fails to reflect this reality.

 A more advanced approach allows: